Zelda Fitzgerald: Save Me the Waltz

 In February 1932, after an episode of hysteria, Zelda insisted that she be readmitted to a mental hospital.
-Over her husband's objections, the Phipps Clinic at Johns Hopkins Hospital in Baltimore admitted Zelda on February 12, 1932.
-Dr. Adolf Meyer, an expert on schizophrenia, oversaw her treatment.
+On February 12, 1932, over her husband's objections, Fitzgerald was admitted by The Henry Phipps Psychiatric Clinic at Johns Hopkins Hospital in Baltimore, where her treatment was overseen by Dr. Adolf Meyer, an expert on schizophrenia.
 As part of her recovery routine, she spent at least two hours a day writing a manuscript.
 At the Phipps Clinic, Zelda developed a bond with Dr. Mildred Squires, a female resident.
 When Dr. Squires asked Scott to speculate why Zelda's mental health had deteriorated, Fitzgerald replied:

 Toward the end of February 1932, Zelda shared fragments of her manuscript with Dr. Squires, who wrote to Scott that the unfinished novel was vivid and had charm.
 Zelda wrote to Scott from the hospital, "I am proud of my novel, but I can hardly restrain myself enough to get it written.
 You will like it—It is distinctly École Fitzgerald, though more ecstatic than yours—perhaps too much so."
 Zelda finished the novel on March 9.
 She sent the unaltered manuscript to Scott's editor, Maxwell Perkins, at Scribner's.

 Surprised to receive an unannounced novel in the mail from Zelda, Perkins carefully perused the manuscript.
 He concluded the work had "a slightly deranged quality which gave him the impression that the author had difficulty in separating fiction from reality."
-He felt the manuscript contained several good sections, but its overall tone seemed hopelessly "dated" and tonally resembled Fitzgerald's 1922 work, The Beautiful and Damned.
+He felt the manuscript contained several good sections, but its overall tone seemed hopelessly "dated" and tonally resembled Fitzgerald's 1922 work The Beautiful and Damned.
 Perkins hoped that her husband might be able to improve its overall quality with his criticism.

 Upon learning that Zelda had submitted her manuscript to Perkins, Scott became angry that she had not shown her manuscript to him beforehand.
 After reading the manuscript, he objected to her novel's plagiarism of his protagonist in This Side of Paradise.
 He was further upset to learn that Zelda's novel used the very same plot elements as his upcoming novel, Tender Is the Night.
 After receiving letters from Scott delineating these objections, Zelda wrote to Scott apologetically that she was "afraid we might have touched the same material."